johnmccabe/vmpooler-bitbar/README.md

 ## What is this?

-Vmpooler-bitbar is a small ruby plugin for [@matryer's BitBar application](https://github.com/matryer/bitbar) built on top of [@braincain's vmfloaty](https://github.com/briancain/vmfloaty) which shows the status of all of your vmpooler instances and allows quick access to actions such as ssh'ing to a node or deleting an instance... and more.
+Vmpooler-bitbar is plugin for [@matryer's BitBar application](https://github.com/matryer/bitbar) built on top of the [go-bitbar](https://github.com/johnmccabe/go-bitbar), and [go-vmpooler](https://github.com/johnmccabe/go-vmpooler) libraries which shows the status of all of your vmpooler instances and allows quick access to actions such as ssh'ing to a node or deleting an instance... and more.

 Too much talk, have a look at it in action.